Synthetic Blips: Generalizing Synthetic Controls for Dynamic Treatment Effects: Abstract

 \section{Abstract}

-We propose a generalization of the synthetic control and synthetic interventions methodology to the dynamic treatment regime.
-We consider the estimation of unit-specific treatment effects from panel data collected via a dynamic treatment regime and in the presence of unobserved confounding.
-That is, each unit receives multiple treatments sequentially, based on an adaptive policy, which depends on a latent endogenously time-varying confounding state of the treated unit.
-Under a low-rank latent factor model assumption and a technical overlap assumption we propose an identification strategy for any unit-specific mean outcome under any sequence of interventions.
+We propose a generalization of the synthetic control and interventions methods to the setting with dynamic treatment effects.
+We consider the estimation of unit-specific treatment effects from panel data collected under a general treatment sequence.
+Here, each unit receives multiple treatments sequentially, according to an adaptive policy that depends on a latent, endogenously time-varying confounding state.
+Under a low-rank latent factor model assumption, we develop an identification strategy for any unit-specific mean outcome under any sequence of interventions.
 The latent factor model we propose admits linear time-varying and time-invariant dynamical systems as special cases.
-Our approach can be seen as an identification strategy for structural nested mean models under a low-rank latent factor assumption on the blip effects.
-Our method, which we term ``synthetic blip effects'', is a backwards induction process, where the blip effect of a treatment at each period and for a target unit is recursively expressed as linear combinations of blip effects of a carefully chosen group of other units that received the designated treatment.
-Our work avoids the combinatorial explosion in the number of units that would be required by a vanilla application of prior synthetic control and synthetic intervention methods in such dynamic treatment regime settings.
+Our approach can be viewed as an identification strategy for structural nested mean models---a widely used framework for dynamic treatment effects---under a low-rank latent factor assumption on the blip effects.
+Unlike these models, however, it is more permissive in observational settings, thereby broadening its applicability.
+Our method, which we term \emph{synthetic blip effects}, is a backwards induction process in which the blip effect of a treatment at each period and for a target unit is recursively expressed as a linear combination of the blip effects of a group of other units that received the designated treatment.
+This strategy avoids the combinatorial explosion in the number of units that would otherwise be required by a naive application of prior synthetic control and intervention methods in dynamic treatment settings.
+We provide estimation algorithms that are easy to implement in practice and yield estimators with desirable properties.
+Using unique Korean firm-level panel data, we demonstrate how the proposed framework can be used to estimate individualized dynamic treatment effects and to derive optimal treatment allocation rules in the context of financial support for exporting firms.